Creator

 A hands-on book on Bayesian modeling and computation (Martin, Kumar, Lao; CRC Press, 2021).

-Before Bayesian computation I trained as a cognitive scientist, a PhD and postdoc studying how culture shapes visual perception.
+Before Bayesian computation, I trained as a cognitive scientist.
+My PhD and postdoc focused on how culture shapes visual perception.
 Underneath the experiments were larger, less testable questions I never stopped turning over: how a mind models other minds, and how cognition and consciousness might arise from computation.
 They were closer to philosophy than experiment then, and still are.
-The LLM/agentic era has pulled them back into the light, so I'm slowly writing them down, clearly marked as speculation.
+Working with LLMs and agents has brought me back to those questions, so I'm slowly writing them down (clearly marked as speculation).

 From that era: iMap4, a toolbox for statistical fixation mapping of eye-movement data.